Dewi Lake: Wales

 Lake received his first call to the senior Wales squad for the 2020 Six Nations, although he would not make any appearances at the tournament.
 Lake would next be called up ahead of the 2022 Six Nations.
 Lake made his senior debut in the opening test against Ireland, appearing as a replacement in the second half.
 Lake would appear in all 5 games of the tournament, including a start in the final game, a defeat to Italy at the Principality Stadium.
 During the match, Lake scored his first test try.

 Lake featured off the bench in all three of the tests during the 2022 Wales rugby union tour of South Africa, scoring a try in the first match, and contributing to the historic win in the second test.

 A shoulder injury ruled Lake out of the 2022 end-of-year rugby union internationals, while he missed the 2023 Six Nations with a knee injury, before returning for the World Cup and being named co-captain.

+In the 2025 end-of-year rugby union internationals, Lake captained the team after Jac Morgan was recalled due to injury.

+Lake was named captain of the squad for the 2026 Six Nations by Steve Tandy.
+He received a yellow card in the seven-try defeat to England, one of four shown to Wales by the referee Pierre Brousset.

+Ahead of the match against the Barbarians in June, Lake was named captain of the squad.
+Lake was again named captain ahead of the 2026 Nations Championship.